jparkhouse/hanabi-tracker/README.md

 ## Features

 Currently, the app features the ability to choose between 3-5 cards, apply hints, and play or discard cards.
-While the code represents other variants, they are not all implemented; at the moment only No variant, Rainbows (a multicolour suit), and Black (a colourless suit) are usable.
+Currently supports No variant (standard 5 suits), Rainbows (a multicolour suit), Black (a colourless suit), and Rainbows and Blacks (both the multicolour and no colour suits) are usable.

 ## Technical